GrantSmithDoddle/230-AS-Physiotheraphy/src/index.md

 metaDesc: 'Cheltenham Sports Injury and Physiotherapy Clinic committed to providing expert management of Sports Injuries and a variety of musculoskeletal conditions, such as back, shoulder and knee pain.
 Treatments include massage, manipulation, acupuncture and exercise rehabilitation'
 image:
     src: '/assets/img/home-page-img.jpg'
-    alt: 'AS Physiotherapy'
+    alt: 'asphysiotherapy'
-    title: 'AS Physiotherapy'
+    title: 'asphysiotherapy'
 testimonial: 'She has also been able to find the cause of the problem even when others haven’t resolved it.'
 citation: 'Victoria Hall'
 ---
 <div class="column content flow__sm">

-Cheltenham and Gloucester based Angela Sells at AS Physiotherapy is committed to providing expert management of sports injuries and musculoskeletal conditions such as back, shoulder and knee pain.
+Cheltenham and Gloucester based Angela Sells at asphysiotherapy is committed to providing expert management of sports injuries and musculoskeletal conditions such as back, shoulder and knee pain.
 Offering a professional and high quality physiotherapy service with a wealth of experience having worked with:

 - England Women Rugby Squads (15s & 7s) including the IRB Rugby 7s World Cup in 2013​
 - Spire Perform Private Healthcare